★★ out of ★★★★★

 Directed by André Szöts

 Clocking in at a mere one hour and 14 minutes, Grizzly II: the Revenge is quite the majestic site to behold.
 There’s some earnest Roger Corman elements.
 A dash of Al Adamson.
-And the wildest collection of disconnected footage you’ve ever seen.
+And the wildest collection of disconnected real and fictitious footage you’ve ever seen.

 Director André Szöts whipsaws from scene to scene with no clear path or clear sense of story.
 It’s obvious from the opening three minutes with Charlie Sheen, Laura Dern, and George Clooney that Grizzly II is an entirely garbled affair that clumsily strings together contemporary footage with 1983 footage and throws in a solid 40 minutes of oddball new wave bands that NO ONE has ever heard.
 Seriously, the concert’s lineup features KFT, Set the Tone, Toto Coelo, the Predator, and the Dayz.
 Desperate for footage, some of the concert clips are repeated upwards 20 times.
 An unbelievable Hungarian happening that really occured as the backdrop to a full on grizzly assault.